kphretiq/quartermaster/README.md

 # quartermaster

-Calculate fiscal quarter and day for gregorian calendar.
+Calculate fiscal quarter for gregorian calendar.
 If you want fiscal weeks, I feel your pain.

 ## Installation:

 ```python